cooler333/Swiftea/README.md

 - UDF (Unidirectional Data Flow)
 - e.t.c

-but on Swift...
+...but on Swift.
 Then you have found it!

 Swiftea is implementation of TEA/MVU architecture pattern using Swift.